cs-fullstack-master/sql-review1-extra/README.md

 10) Get the package whose downloading count ranks 2nd (print package name and it's download count).
 11) Print the name of the package whose download count is bigger than 1000.
 12) The field "r_os" is the operating system of the users.
-    -- 	Here we would like to know what main system we have (ignore version number), the relevant counts, and the proportion (in percentage).
+    -- 	Here we would like to know how are operating systems compare to each other: the relevant counts and the proportion (in percentage).